SERVIR-WA/GALUP/training/1_lu/modules/module4.md

 To define a goal, we need to:

 1. Inquire the intents of stakeholders;
-2. Sort out the intents into agricultural productions, socioeconomic activities, and ecological functions.
+2. Sort out the intents into three land-use categories.

 Specifically, these three categories will be turned into three land uses categories correspondingly: 1) **agricultural land uses**,
-2) **urban land uses**, and 3) **conservational land use**.
+2) **urban land uses**, and 3) **conservational land**.
 In other words, we will make sure our goal fall into these three land-use categories (e.g., to develop commercial land use for emerging industries in a city).

 In real world setting, a broad range of time and effort is normally devoted to the development of goals, but it is well worth to spend time on defining